corrode/corrode.github.io/content/blog/paradigms/index.md

     type Item = Result<PathBuf>;

     fn next(&mut self) -> Option<Self::Item> {
-        // iteration logic to filter entries...
+        // Iteration logic to filter entries.
+        // This is outside the scope of this article
+        // Check out the full implementation on GitHub
+        // or on the Rust Playground
     }
 }
 ```